 Additionally, the colour of the lining may change to a different shade after exposure to the environment.
-The colour variation will be different between boards and will vary dependant on the variation in exposure to sunlight and heat.
+The colour variation will be different between lining boards and will vary dependant on the variation in exposure to sunlight and heat.
+Seek further advice from your coatings supplier.